AdaCore/spark2014/docs/lrm/source/subprograms.rst

 such an out-mode parameter could not be fully initialized without some form of dispatching (e.g., a class-wide assignment or a dispatching call in which an out-mode parameter is a controlling operand).
-Such a dispatching call will always fully initialize its controlling out-mode parameters, regardless of the Extensions_Visible aspect of the callee.
+Such a dispatching assignment will always fully initialize its controlling out-mode parameters, regardless of the Extensions_Visible aspect of the callee.
 An assignment statement whose target is of a class-wide type T'Class is treated, for purposes of formal verification, like a call to a